 And now, a caveat: In some instances the tool won’t be able to make a determine of compatibility.
 If that’s the case it will say so.
 Which brings me to…

-Bonus tip #1: Always remember that if the Amazon PartFinder doesn’t help in your situation you can always contact me and I’ll try my best to help you find a suitable part for your computer upgrade.
+Bonus tip #1: If the Amazon PartFinder doesn’t help in your situation you can always contact me and I’ll try my best to help you find a suitable part for your computer upgrade or repair.

 Note: The links in this post are affiliate links.